Guided Journals: What They Are, How They Work, and How to Choose One

 Goal-setting journals are structured around quarterly or monthly goals with built-in review cycles.
 Best Self Journal and Full Focus Planner are popular examples.
 They combine reflection with action planning, helping you clarify priorities, break goals into steps, and track progress — bridging the gap between thinking and doing.

 Creative writing journals are less therapeutic and more artistic.
 Prompts encourage storytelling, poetry, and imaginative scenarios — "Write a letter to your childhood home" or "Describe a color without naming it."
 They're great for writers and anyone who finds traditional journaling boring.
-The focus is on creative exploration and play, not self-improvement.
+The focus is on creative exploration and play, not AI tools for self-improvement.

 Travel journals are designed to capture experiences while traveling.
 Prompts focus on sensory details, cultural observations, and personal reflections on new places.
 The best ones combine writing prompts with space for sketches, tickets, and mementos — creating a multi-sensory record of your journeys that's far richer than a photo album.